 An overview of Travel Medicine as a specialty area of practice covering the principles of preparing the intending traveller with a focus on prevention, and a detailed knowledge of vaccine preventable illness and travel vaccines.

-This paper introduces the student to an overview and the underlying principles of travel medicine.
+This paper introduces the student to an overview of and the underlying principles of travel medicine.
 This includes accessing travel medicine resources to ensure that the practitioner remains up to date in this ever-expanding and changing field of clinical medicine.
-The paper covers pre-travel risk assessment and the underlying principles of preparing the intending traveller.
-The paper also provides a detailed knowledge of vaccine-preventable illnesses and travel vaccines, including prescribing and administration.
+The paper covers pre-travel risk assessment and the underlying principles of preparing the intending traveller and the pre-travel consultation.
+The paper also covers Covid-19-related travel concerns and provides detailed knowledge on vaccine-preventable illnesses and travel vaccines, including prescribing and administration.
 We encourage the participation of all health professionals who may have an interest in travel medicine.